-A portion of all proceeds for the month of February will be donated to the National Urban League.
+A portion of all proceeds for the month of September will be donated to WISE Community Doulas.

 Our current processing time is 7-10 business days.